-Lengthening notice period by 1 to 2 months is quite intimidating to employees, and generally this is usually extended to new hires that come on board upon policy change.
-For existing employees, their notice period is aligned when they are promoted or given relatively generous salary adjustments to facilitate acceptance of longer notice period.
-The employees should not be forced to accept ut -as it would impact on employees' morale and retention
+Lengthening notice period by 1 to 2 months is quite intimidating to employees, and generally, this is usually extended to new hires that come on board upon policy change.
+For existing employees, their notice period is aligned when they are promoted or given relatively generous salary adjustments to facilitate acceptance of a longer notice period.
+The employees should not be forced to accept it -as it would impact on employees' morale and retention

 We recently did one exercise.
 I do not think we can force the current employees to conform but we do it for new employees as well as current employees who change roles.
-At least, when they take up the role, they are fully aware of the conditions, including the change in notice period.
-Depending on your context, I would suggest company wide, possible by levels (e.g. Manager vs non managers) rather than 1-2 months depending on roles, because if you need them to switch roles in the future, you need more sweeteners.
+At least, when they take up the role, they are fully aware of the conditions, including the change in the notice period.
+Depending on your context, I would suggest company-wide, possible by levels (e.g. Manager vs non-managers) rather than 1-2 months depending on roles, because if you need them to switch roles in the future, you need more sweeteners.
 Generally, you might face issues whereby a new recruit reject you because your notice is longer than another company offering another role.

 Just inform them for the change.
 Of course, there are always 2 sides of coins, some like and others will make noise.
-However, company must also be aware that in the event of longer period, should the employee tenders resignation or under performance and yet the notice period is 2, 3 months, the co needs to 'endure' else pay in lieu of notice which this equals to $.
+However, the company must also be aware that in the event of a longer period, should the employee tenders resignation or underperformance and yet the notice period is 2, 3 months, the co needs to 'endure' else pay in lieu of notice which this equals to $.

 We did an exercise once to increase the notice period for a certain level of employees.
 However, it was done in tandem with a slew of changes/enhancements that serve as sweeteners.
 So, we did not face any issue of staff morale.

-Recommend to this in line with the changes of the Employment Act wef April 1, 2019.
+Recommend to this in line with the changes in the Employment Act from April 1, 2019.

 Prior to the change of the new notice period talk to the target group and explain the business case.
-Outcome is not predictable and depends on the industry.
+The outcome is not predictable and depends on the industry.